SoftwareEngineeringDaily/software-engineering-daily-api/README.md

 ## Set up (local)
 ### *[More details here...](https://softwareengineeringdaily.github.io/Backend/gettingstarted/)
   - Install and run a local redis client
   - Install and run a local mongo client
+  - seed mongo with data from a recent backup
   - `cp .env.local_example .env`
   - `npm install` or `yarn install`
   - `npm start` or `yarn start`